jbennett-liquibase/Webinar_Liquibasics_Apr2025/README.md

     Liquibase command 'status' was executed successfully.
     ```
 1. Flow Command<br>
-Liquibase workflows allow you to define a standard set of steps to deploy your database changes.
-In this way you can always ensure your database deployments are done consistently following your best practices, regardless of automation tool or database platform.
+Liquibase workflows allow you to define a standard set of deployment steps for your database changes.
+In this way you can always ensure your deployments are done consistently following your best practices, regardless of automation tool or database platform.
     ```
-    liquibase flow
+    liquibase flow --flow-file=developer.flowfile.yaml
     ```
     The flow will run several Liquibase commands.
 At the end, you should see this:
     ```